Implementing a Simple Worker Pool in Vanilla JS

 this.isDraining = true;

-// Wait for queue to empty and pending promises to settle
+// Wait for all in-flight tasks to settle

 this.workers.forEach(worker => {